 Although not everyone still follows this etiquette, many do, and as long as you make sure your account has plenty of interesting Tweets, a good Bio with a link to your website, if you have one, and a professional profile image you will generally find that reciprocation will not be an issue.

 So using our example from step 4, go to Twitter.com and type in the search field at the top of the page running.
 This will bring back all the recent Tweets that mention the word “running”.
-The results themselves may not be of much use, what is of more interest is the Accounts link (located under the ‘more options’ tab).
-This will list all the people with some interest in running, follow these and if you post good stuff they are likely to follow you back.
+While the results themselves may not be of much use, what is of more interest is the ‘People’ tab.
+This will list all the accounts that demonstrate relevance to or interest in running.

 Follow me and I will follow you back!